SM Entertainment: 2000–2005: Affiliations and second-generation artists

+In 2000, SM became the first entertainment company to be listed on KOSDAQ, and established an affiliate company called Fandango Korea to operate its online business.
 The early 2000s saw the disbandment of both H.O.T (in 2001) and S.E.S (in 2002).
-Shinhwa departed to a new agency, and new acts like the duo Isak N Jiyeon and the boy band Black Beat failed to attain the popularity of previous SM artists.
-In December 2000, SM established an affiliate company called Fandango Korea.
-In January 2001, the company founded an overseas division, SM Entertainment Japan.
-Around the same time, the company was approved for listing on KOSDAQ, and SM established an affiliation with the Japanese major label Avex Trax.
-SM also formed the subsidiaries BM Entertainment and Cid.
-K Entertainment (under which the girl groups M.I.L.K. and Shinvi were signed, respectively), but they later dissolved when their groups disbanded.
+Shinhwa departed to a new agency, and new acts like the girl group M.I.L.K. and the boy band Black Beat failed to attain the popularity of previous SM artists.
+As the domestic music market experienced a slump, SM shifted its focus to international expansion.
+In January 2001, the company founded an overseas division, SM Entertainment Japan, in collaboration with Japanese record label Avex Trax and television production company Yoshimoto Kogyo, to promote BoA in the Japanese market.

-In late 2002, SM was awarded the Grand Prix of Ministry of Culture and Tourism for the Culture Contents for Export Award in music.

-In 2003, SM became affiliated with Starlight Corporation Ltd. and C-Cube Entertainment Corporation.
+In 2003, SM became affiliated with Starlight Academy System, a private academy that trained aspiring singers and actors.
 That same year, the company debuted five-member boy group TVXQ.
 The following years saw the debuts of artists such as TRAX (2004), The Grace (2005), and Super Junior (2005).